AmrSaber/random-cli/readme.md

 ```

 ## Usage
-After installation, use `random <command>`, You can use `random <command> -h` to show help message related to that command, or use `random -h` to list all the available commands and options.
+After installation, use `random <command>`, you can use `random <command> -h` to show help message related to that command, or use `random -h` to list all the available commands and options.

 ### Commands
 Available commands are [`string`, `array`, `number`, `boolean`], each of theses commands will be explained next.